-3.1.1 Sender [IETF ECN]: A sender of RTP packets carrying an encoded media stream.
+3.1.1 Sender [IETF RFC 6679]: A sender of RTP packets carrying an encoded media stream.
 The sender has the possibility to effect how this transmission is performed.
 It is one end-point of the ECN control loop.

 NOTE 1 - the sender in this sense may or may not be the same as the RTP End System.

-3.1.2 Receiver [IETF ECN]: A receiver of RTP packets with the intention to consume the media stream.
+3.1.2 Receiver [IETF RFC 6679]: A receiver of RTP packets with the intention to consume the media stream.
 It sends RTCP feedback on the received stream.
 It is the other end-point of the ECN control loop.

 NOTE 2 - the receiver in this sense may or may not be the same as the RTP End System.